-This month, we will be featuring Jamie Catanach, Venture Associate at Capital Factory, and Bob Fabbio, CEO of eRelevance Corporation.
+This month, we will be featuring Jamie Catanach, Venture Associate at Capital Factory, and serial entrepreneur Bob Fabbio.

 Jamie Catanach is a Venture Associate at Capital Factory where he sources companies for the Accelerator and Fund.
 A self proclaimed networking-nerd, he loves getting out into the community and meeting passionate entrepreneurs solving great challenges.
 Jamie’s previous experience includes working for an early stage startup, called VisibleThread, and Oracle.
 Originally from Pennsylvania, he enjoys skiing, camping, and trying different tequila’s.

 Bob Fabbio is widely recognized as a visionary and serial entrepreneur.
 He founded and built multiple industry-leading healthcare and technology companies by identifying large emerging markets; gaining intimate knowledge of market needs; challenging conventional wisdom; and bringing targeted, innovative solutions to those markets.